THE FOUR IMMEASURABLE MINDS

 People who practice equanimity are always mindful and strong in their thoughts, words, and deeds and have the ability to overcome indifference, apathy, and attachment.

 There are the four kinds of equanimity: 1.
 Equanimity of wealth, 2.
 Equanimity of the Dharma, 3.
 Equanimity of fearlessness, and 4.
 Equanimity of afflictions.
-With the practice of equanimity, what we help others, we do not see ourselves giving, the thing being given, and the recipient.
+With the practice of equanimity, what we help others, we do not see ourselves giving, the thing being given, and the receivers.

 Bringing material things to give or donate other people is called equanimity of wealth; Bringing the Buddha Dharma to transmit and spread others is called equanimity of the Dharma; Bringing the body and mind without fear to help other people by thoughts, words, and deeds is called equanimity of fearlessness.
 For example, the earth is round, we keep saying it is round even if someone says it is square and threatens to arrest us, we still say the earth is round; Bringing our practice to purify and transform afflictions is called equanimity of afflictions.